KenKundert/assimilate/doc/index.rst

     prune out archives that are no longer worth keeping, etc.

-In *Borg* everything needed by a command must be specified as command line options.
+In *Borg* everything needed by a command must be specified as command line options or environment variables.
 In *Assimilate* the addition of configurations allows you to simply specify the configuration to the command.
 The command can then extract the information it needs from the configuration.
-In this case, command line options are only needed for things not available from the configuration, which are things that tend to vary from invocation to invocation, like which file you wish to extract.
+In this case, command line options are only needed for things not available from the configuration, which are things that tend to vary from invocation to invocation, such as which file you wish to extract.

 *Assimilate* also allows you to specify a default configuration, so in most cases you need not even specify the configuration to a command.